 HDR stands for “high dynamic range”.
 It is a technique used by photographers to balance light levels in a scene.
 It is commonly used in situations in which there are significant differences of exposure within a single frame.
 A common example of such situations is when indoors, shooting through a window to an area with direct sunlight.
 In this case, a camera will either under-expose the room or over-expose the outside.

-We will talk about the technique later in the post, but the gist of it is that a photographer needs to take multiple shots at different exposure levels.
-Some need to be darker, so that the highlights are brought down, while some shots need to be brighter to bring out detail in the dark.
-These images are then merged together with specialized software, which will get all possible detail and put it together in a single image with a more balanced exposure across the spectrum.
+We will talk about the technique later in the post, but the gist is that a photographer needs to take multiple shots at different exposure levels.
+Some need to be darker so that the highlights are brought down, while some shots need to be brighter to bring out detail in the dark.
+These images are then merged with specialized software, which will get all possible detail and put it together in a single image with a more balanced exposure across the spectrum.

 HDR in smartphones